sveinbjornt/Platypus/Documentation/Documentation.md

 Platypus is **not** a set of bindings between the native macOS APIs and scripting languages.
 It is not a full GUI development environment and is not intended for creating substantial applications with complex and dynamic user interaction.
 If you want to create advanced macOS applications, you should learn to program using the Cocoa APIs.
 Platypus is not and never will be a substitute for learning to use the (mostly excellent) native application programming interfaces.

-That being said, you may be able to add some interactive GUI elements using [CocoaDialog](User interaction with CocoaDialog), [Pashua](https://www.bluem.net/en/projects/pashua/) or even [AppleScript](#prompting-for-input-via-osascript-applescript).
+That being said, you may be able to add some interactive GUI elements using [CocoaDialog](#user-interaction-with-cocoadialog), [Pashua](https://www.bluem.net/en/projects/pashua/) or [AppleScript](#prompting-for-input-via-osascript-applescript).

 ### System Requirements

 Both Platypus and the applications it generates require **macOS 10.8** or later and are provided as **64-bit Intel** binaries.
-If you want to target 10.6 and/or 32-bit systems, [version 4.9](http://sveinbjorn.org/files/software/platypus/platypus4.9.zip) continues to work just fine.
-If you want to target 10.4 and the PowerPC users of yore, you can use version [4.4](http://sveinbjorn.org/files/software/platypus/platypus4.4.zip).
+If you want to target 10.6 and/or 32-bit systems, [version 4.9](https://sveinbjorn.org/files/software/platypus/platypus4.9.zip) continues to work just fine.
+If you want to target 10.4 and the PowerPC users of yore, you can use version [4.4](https://sveinbjorn.org/files/software/platypus/platypus4.4.zip).

 ### Credits

-Platypus was conceived and created by me, [Sveinbjorn Thordarson](mailto:sveinbjorn@sveinbjorn.org).
-The  application icon was created by [Drífa Líftóra](http://drifaliftora.is).
+Platypus created by me, [Sveinbjorn Thordarson](mailto:sveinbjorn@sveinbjorn.org).
+The  application icon was created by [Drífa Líftóra](https://drifaliftora.is).

-Thanks go to Seth Willits, author of the AGIconFamily class used for icon handling in Platypus, Bryan D K Jones, author of [VDKQueue](https://github.com/bdkjones/VDKQueue), Gianni Ceccarelli for contributing code on authenticated script execution, Matt Gallagher for secure temp file code, and Andy Matuschak for the [Sparkle](http://sparkle-project.org) update framework.
-[Stack Overflow](http://stackoverflow.com) and the [OmniGroup](https://www.omnigroup.com) Mac development mailing list and have also been invaluable over the years.
+Thanks go to Seth Willits, author of the AGIconFamily class used for icon handling in Platypus, Bryan D K Jones, author of [VDKQueue](https://github.com/bdkjones/VDKQueue), Gianni Ceccarelli for contributing code on authenticated script execution, Matt Gallagher for secure temp file code, James S. Derry and Paul Kim for improvements to the built-in editor, and Andy Matuschak for the [Sparkle](https://sparkle-project.org) update framework.
+[Stack Overflow](https://stackoverflow.com) and the [OmniGroup](https://www.omnigroup.com) Mac development mailing list and have also been invaluable over the years.

 Finally, I am much indebted to [Wilfredo Sanchez](http://www.wsanchez.net), author of [DropScript](http://www.wsanchez.net/software), the proof-of-concept project which inspired me to create Platypus in the first place.